Sparsification of Matrices and Compressed Sensing: Tradeoffs between sparsity and compressed sensing

+This appears to be in conflict with Nelson and Nguyen's result, which requires at least $\Theta(n \log\log n /\log n)$ non-zero entries in such a matrix.
+The difference is that Nelson and Nguyen's result holds only when $n = O(k \log^{3} N)$, whereas Guo, Baron and Shamai consider the case $n = \Theta(N)$.

-Denoting by $\delta$ the probability that an entry of $\Phi$ is non-zero, the analysis of Wang-Wainwright-Ramchandran depends on the quantity $(1-\delta)k$, which can be considered a measure of how much information about $x$ is captured in each co-ordinate of $\Phi x$.
-The main result is an asymptotic analysis of how $(1-\delta)k$ is related to $n$, the number of measurements required for signal recovery: they show that if $(1-\delta)k \rightarrow \infty$ (which corresponds to relatively dense matrices), then sparsification has no effect on recovery, while if $(1-\delta)k \rightarrow 0$, then what the authors term \textit{dramatically more measurements} are required.
-We refer the reader to the original paper for more details \cite{WangWainwright}.
+Wang, Wainwright and Ramchandran's analysis of the number of measurements required for signal recovery depends on the quantity $(1-\delta(\Phi))k$, which can be considered a measure of how much information about $x$ is captured in each co-ordinate of $\Phi x$.
+They show that if $(1-\delta(\Phi))k \rightarrow \infty$ as $N\rightarrow \infty$ (which corresponds to relatively dense matrices, where, in the limit, each component of the signal is sampled infinitely often), then sparsification has no effect on recovery, while~if $(1-\delta(\Phi))k$ remains bounded (so each component of the signal is sampled only finitely many times in expectation), then what the authors term ``dramatically more measurements'' are required.
+We refer the reader to the original paper for more details \cite{WangWainwright}.\looseness=-1

-Our simulations are close in spirit to those considered by Guo-Baron-Shamai.
+Our simulations are close in spirit to those considered by Guo, Baron and Shamai.
 Our computations are rather surprising as they suggest a modest \textbf{improvement} in signal recovery as we apply a sparsifying process to certain families of CS matrices.
 This improvement seems to persist across different recovery algorithms and different matrix constructions, and does not appear to have been noted in any of the work discussed in this section.
-(Though Lu-Li-Kpalma-Ronsin have observed some improvement in CS performance for sparse binary matrices \cite{LuLiKpalma}.)
-We also observed a substantial improvement in the running times of the recovery algorithms, which may be of substantial interest in practical applications.
+(Though Lu, Li, Kpalma and Ronsin have observed some improvement in CS performance for sparse binary matrices \cite{LuLiKpalma}.)
+We also observed a substantial improvement in the running times of the recovery algorithms, which may be of interest in practical applications.